juntylpro1/secure-enterprise/deploy-regions.md

 {: #configure-architecture}
 {: step}

-You can now create your first configuration by setting variables.

 1. In the **Define details** section, review the information.
 1. From the **Security** tab in the **Configure** section, select **API key using {{site.data.keyword.secrets-manager_short}}** as the authentication method.
 1. Click **Select from {{site.data.keyword.secrets-manager_short}}**.